jyothismaraiaj/eas_503_Customer_Segmentation/resume.md

 - Visualized HPC node usage and daily job queues using time series plots.
 - Developed an algorithm to generate an availability matrix for unused nodes.
 - Created panel plots to illustrate available nodes based on resource utilization.
-- Optimized the algorithm runtime from nearly 40 minutes to 5 seconds.
+- Optimized the algorithm runtime from nearly 40 minutes to 5 seconds by implementing computationally intensive components in C++ using Rcpp, improving performance and scalability.

 ---